weavejester/codox/README.md

 # Codox

-A tool for generating documentation from Clojure source code.
+A tool for generating API documentation from Clojure source code.

 ## Usage

 Include the following development dependency in your `project.clj` file:

-    [codox "0.2.3"]
+    [codox "0.3.0"]

 Then run: